Gonzaga-2024-CPEN-Projects/VLSI-Final-Project/README.md

 ## Building from scratch on MacOS
 - You do not need to do these steps to use the docker container, only to make modifications to it.
+- To build from scratch, you need to download the files in [this repository] to the cloned repo on your machine.
 1. ... (nick)

 # Errors: